-The Company leases approximately 11,365 square feet of space in Miami, Florida, where the Company is in the process of building a small brewery, beer hall and tour center.
+The Company leases approximately 11,365 square feet of space in Miami, Florida, which houses a small brewery, beer hall and tour center.
 The current term of the lease for this facility will expire in 2023.

-The Company has entered into a sublicense agreement for approximately 1,500 square feet of space within the retail section of MCU Park in Brooklyn, New York where it intends to construct a small brewery and tasting room.
-The current term of the sublicense agreement for this facility will expire in 2019.
+The Company leases approximately 1,500 square feet of space within the retail section of MCU Park in Brooklyn, New York, which houses a small brewery and tasting room.
+The current term of the lease for this facility will expire in 2019.

 The Company owns 52.7 acres of vacant land in Freetown, Massachusetts.
-In January 2015, the Company entered into an agreement for the sale of this land, with a closing to occur later in 2015, subject to buyer due diligence and certain other conditions.
+In January 2015, the Company entered into an agreement for the sale of this land.
+The closing of the sale is now expected to occur in the first quarter of 2016, subject to buyer due diligence and certain other conditions.